OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Octoterra reads the state of a space via the Octopus API and the API does not expose sensitive values.
 This means that octoterra can not export:

-* The value of sensitive variables associated with a project, tenant, or library variable set
+* The value of sensitive variables associated with a project, tenant, or variable set
 * Credentials defined in feeds, accounts, or git credentials
 * The contents of a certificate
 * Sensitive values defined in steps